onjurgensen/structural-probes/README.md

+# Probing the Fleeting Memory Transformer

-This repository adapts the follwoing repository to GPT-2, and the fleeting memeory transformer.
+This repository adapts Hewiit & Manning's structural probe to GPT-2, and the fleeting memory transformer.

       @InProceedings{hewitt2019structural,
         author =      "Hewitt, John and Manning, Christopher D.",